Dayana-N/openai-chatbot/README.md

 ![playground](./media/playground.PNG)

 I hope this article served as an inspiration for your next project.
+Feel free to experiment with the OpenAI API and explore its vast potential.
+Happy coding!